-On the basis of the information available on permitted reserves and in the light of MTAN1 policy (para 49), and applying Method A and Method B apportionment, no resource rock allocation is required at present.
-However, in preparing Local Development Plans, consideration should be given to whether the factors in (para 4.i6) above give rise to any requirement for resource allocations.
+On the basis of the information available on permitted reserves and in the light of MTAN1 policy (para 49), and applying Method A and Method B apportionment, no rock resource allocation is required at present.
+However, in preparing Local Development Plans, consideration should be given to whether the factors in (para 4.16) above give rise to any requirement for resource allocations.

-An allocation of 1.0 Mt sand and gravel in the Denbighshire LDP to cover at least a 12 year period should be made in liaison with Flintshire.
+An allocation of 1.0 Mt sand and gravel in the Denbighshire LDP to cover at least a 12 year period should be made in liaison with Flintshire and where possible, outside the AONB.
 Steps should be taken to maximise the use of CD&EW as aggregates.